ThinkingInTypes/ThinkingInTypes.github.io/Chapters/A06_Class_Attributes.md

 ```

 It is quite reasonable to expect the same results as from similar-looking C++ or Java code.
-After doing a few simple experiments as in `like_default_values.py`, a C++ or Java programmer might well conclude that Python does indeed work that way.
+After doing a few experiments as in `like_default_values.py`, a C++ or Java programmer might well conclude that Python does indeed work that way.
 And, because a class attribute is a single variable that is "global to the class," it can be mistaken for a default value.

 ## How Things Break

 Here's the worst thing.
 Code written with the assumption that class attributes are just default initialization values seems to work most of the time.
-It seemed to work for the simple situation I encountered.
+It seemed to work for the situation I encountered.
 The code passes its tests, so how can I call it "wrong?"

 The problem occurs when you're least expecting it.